After reading this, you will be able to make a fire using anything

 If you can’t identify any of those types of rock, just grab some of the different variations around you and try them out against the metal you have or a steel knife.

 Step 1: Move the stone against the knife in a shaving motion – it will cause sparks.
 These sparks are small splinters of steel being ‘shaved’ off and are heated by the friction of the shave.
 If you have a piece of dry fabric dry wrapping it around the stone, it will catch the spark and start warming.
-Having rotten wood is also a great way to catch the spark that comes from the steel.
+Having rotten wood is also a great way to catch the spark that comes from steel.

-Step 2: Shave the sparks into the rotten wood, fabric or tinder bird’s nest.
+Step 2: Shave the sparks into the rotten wood, fabric, or tinder bird’s nest.

-Step 3: Place the wool, wood in the bird’s nest and gently blow until you have a sustainable flame.
+Step 3: Place the wool, wood in the bird’s nest, and gently blow until you have a sustainable flame.

 Step 1: Get a large piece of wood as a plow board.
-Ideally this would be a log that has been split longways down the middle.
+Ideally, this would be a log that has been split longways down the middle.
 If you are in damp environments a fresh piece of wood split in the middle can also be used as it will be dry.

 Step 3: Get a firm stick and run it repeatedly through the groove made in step 2.
-Make sure the stick has a blunt end which you can make by using a rock to blunten the tip of the stick.
+Make sure the stick has a blunt end which you can make by using a rock to blunt the tip of the stick.